As featured in the New Indian Express, Indulge | Cover Story.

 From herb gardens and PlayStations to getting a massage and sleeping at work, we look at the many things companies are offering to keep employees happy, stress free and motivated.

 Sports and films have to take a back seat when it comes to our biggest obsession today—work.
 From the commute to it, the execution of it and the worrying about it, we spend more than the designated average of eight hours consumed by it.
 Not a healthy trend in a country where work stress is ranked as the number one lifestyle risk factor (Towers Watson report).
-Recent studies are also giving us pause: like the one published in the Journal of Neuroscience that unequivocally states that poor sleeping habits, an inevitable by-product of stress and shifts, will cause brain damage and hasten dementia.
+Recent studies are also giving us pause: like the one published in the Journal of Neuroscience that unequivocally states that poor sleeping habits, an inevitable by-product of stress and shifts, will cause brain damage and hasten dementia, other than disrupting work-life balance.
 But more troubling for employers, the high attrition rates—hitting nearly 20 per cent this year.

 Games people play